Zermatt Ski Lifts & Terrain

 Summer Skiing

 Zermatt is one of only two ski resorts in the world with skiing every day.
-Over 21km (ish) of intermediate slopes are available on the glacier during the 'summer' season.
-Ironically, lift tickets for this limited terrain cost more than in winter! for the first time in memory, the ski lifts did close over late summer to excessive melting of the glaciers due to high temperatures and no fresh snow over summer.
+Around 26.5km (ish) of intermediate slopes are available on the glaciers during the 'summer' season when combined with Cervinia.
+Ironically, lift tickets for this limited terrain often cost more than in winter!
+For the first time in memory, the ski lifts did close over late summer in 2023 because of excessive melting of the glaciers due to high temperatures and no fresh snow over summer.
 We hope it won’t be repeated, but the climate is changing rapidly.
-Ski while you can!
+Ski it while you can!